PedroAugusto2101/learning/data_science/01_fundamentals/01_data_science_fundamentals.md

 - **Error Analysis (Residuals):** Examines the difference between predictions and actual values to detect patterns or biases.
 - **Benchmarking:** Compares model performance against existing solutions or baselines.

+# Delivering Results

+The format varies based on objectives and target audience.
+The deliverable is defined during the project planning phase.

+### Possible Deliverables:
+1. **Technical or Scientific Report** – Detailed documentation of methodology and findings.
+2. **Executive Report** – High-level summary for decision-makers.
+3. **Interactive Dashboard or Infographic** – Visual representation of insights with storytelling.
+4. **Jupyter Notebook** – Code-based report with explanations and outputs.
+5. **Source Code & Documentation** – Scripts and manuals for implementation.
+6. **API (Application Programming Interface)** – Enables integration with other systems.
+7. **Web Application for Model Deployment** – Provides a user-friendly interface for model interaction.
+8. **ML Model Predictions in a CSV File** – Structured output for further analysis.
+9. **ML Model Predictions in a Database** – Stores results for easy access and querying.
+10. **Raw ML Model File** – Direct model file for reuse.

+## 7 Key Steps in a Data Science Project

+1. **Problem Definition** – Understand objectives and expected outcomes.
+2. **Data Collection & Storage** – Gather relevant data from various sources.
+3. **Data Preparation & Cleaning** – Handle missing values, outliers, and formatting.
+4. **Exploratory Data Analysis (EDA)** – Identify trends, patterns, and insights.
+5. **Predictive/Statistical Modeling** – Train and optimize models.
+6. **Evaluation & Testing** – Assess model performance and validate results.
+7. **Delivering Results** – Present insights in a meaningful format.